leeyunsik1999/326-final-team-omega/docs/milestone3.md

     _id: <ObjectId1>,       // id of this image.
 Should also be used as the image's name with ObjectId.
     userID: <ObjectId1>,    // id of the user that this image belongs to
     path: String,           // Path to the specific image.
-    date: String,           // Date that this specific image is for.
+    date: String,           // Date that this specific image is for65.
 Format: YYYY-mm-dd
     name: String,           // User-specified name for this image.
     caption: String         // Additional details specified by the user for this image.
 }